Skip to main content

 Database Design

-• Fields: user_id, content, created_at, updated_at
+• posts collection with user_id, content, created_at, and updated_at

-• Indexes: user_id for efficient user timeline queries
+• user_id index for timeline reads

-• Get followers: MATCH (follower)-[:FOLLOWS]->(user) WHERE user.user_id = $id
+• Followers: MATCH (follower)-[:FOLLOWS]->(user) WHERE user.user_id = $id

-• Get following: MATCH (user)-[:FOLLOWS]->(following) WHERE user.user_id = $id
+• Following: MATCH (user)-[:FOLLOWS]->(following) WHERE user.user_id = $id

 Build System